Vineeth-1912/NLP/README.md

 ## Technologies Used

 *   Python
-*   NLTK (Natural Language Toolkit) [8]
+*   NLTK (Natural Language Toolkit) .
-*   \[Possibly others, list libraries like scikit-learn, Pandas, etc. as appropriate based on your actual code [4]]
+*   \[Possibly others, list libraries like scikit-learn, Pandas, etc. as appropriate based on your actual code.

 ## Potential Applications

 *   Identify areas for product improvement
 *   Monitor customer satisfaction
 *   Gain insights into product perception
-*   Improve product recommendations [7]
+*   Improve product recommendations
-*   Analyze market trends [2]
+*   Analyze market trends

 ## Datasets

-*   \[Information about the dataset(s) you are using.
-If you are using a publicly available dataset, provide a link and description.
-If you are using your own dataset, describe its format and structure.]

-## Contributing

-\[If you want to encourage contributions, add information here about how others can contribute to your project.]
+I have used a dataset